 DSPS ACCOMMODATIVE TESTING

 DSPS students who have approved testing accommodations can take their exams in the ASC.
 To receive these accommodations, DSPS students must bring a current test proctoring card which has been signed by their instructor(s).
 Some typical accommodations provided by the ASC are extended time, distraction-reduced testing modules, readers, scribes, medical breaks, and use of a computer.
-Students who have questions should contact DSPS at 476-4280 or the Assessment Supervisor at 476-4103.
+Students who have questions should contact DSPS at 476-4280 or the Tina Vaughan at 476-4168.

 The ASC is recognized as a testing site for many educational institutions.
 Students who need to have a test administered in the ASC because they are taking a course at another college can fill out paperwork requesting to do so and schedule a test date with the Assessment Supervisor.
 The cost is $20/hour of the scheduled exam and needs to be paid to the Business Office prior to arranging a test date and time.
 Receipts should be brought to the Assessment Supervisor.